Great Salt Lake Desert: History

 During Jedediah Smith's 1826-27 expedition, Robert Evans nearly died while crossing the desert and in the 1840s, westward emigrants used the Hastings Cutoff through 130 mi of Great Salt Lake desert to reduce the distance to California.
 The 1846 Donner Party's difficulties in making the crossing contributed to their becoming snowbound in the Sierra Nevada.
 Howard Stansbury explored the desert in 1849.
 In 1956, I-80 replaced the Wendover Cut-off across the desert, including a straight east-west section for ~50 mi between the Cedar Mountains to the east and Wendover on the Utah/Nevada border.
 Following a railway completed across the desert's Bonneville Salt Flats in 1910, the flats were first used as a speedway in 1914.
 The world records for highest land speeds are regularly broken here.

 Recent discoveries

 In July 2022, archaeologists discovered about 88 footprints had been left behind by humans at least 12,000 years ago using ground-penetrating radar (GPR).
-So-called 'Ghost tracks' by archaeologists, footprints absorb moisture and are only visible when it rains and disappear when dry.
+In the "ghost tracks", as the archaeologists called them, the footprints absorb moisture and are only visible when it rains and disappear when dry.